 Odysseus Cave – This natural phenomenon is the most attractive cave on Mljet and the reason for that is firstly the legend of Odysseus who is said to be trapped here after surviving a shipwreck.
 Well, one cave on Malta bears the same story, probably because of the names.
 The cave can be entered from the sea by boat, only under good weather conditions, and if you find yourself in the cave around noon, that is when you will get a chance to see the amazing spectrum of colors created by the sun.

 Top beaches on Mljet island

 Blaca (Limuni) – Just a few minutes away from Saplunara is located another sandy paradise known as Limuni Bay or Blaca.
 Here, you will also manage to find peace and solitude while the beach is well protected allowing you to swim carelessly.
-That also means you won’t find much things around so be prepared and bring your own snacks.
-The beach is surrounded by pine trees which make a perfect shade in the hot summer days.
+That also means you won’t find many things around so be prepared and bring your own snacks.
+The beach is surrounded by pine trees which make a perfect shade on hot summer days.